alttch/busrt/README.md

 The library can be embedded in any Rust project or be used as a standalone server.

+The project web site and documentation is available at <https://elbus.bma.ai/>
+(under construction).

 ## Inter-process communication

 The following communication patterns are supported out-of-the-box: